On Character Varieties with Non-Connected Structure Groups: Introduction

-Our most important examples of such character varieties are the $\GL_n(\mathbb{C})\rtimes\lb\sigma\rb$-character varieties associated to an unramified double covering $\tilde{X}\rightarrow X$ of Riemann surfaces, where $\sigma$ is the transpose-inverse automorphism of $\GL_n(\mathbb{C})$.
-We expect that they correspond to the moduli spaces of torsors of unitary group scheme equipped with Higgs fields.
-Suppose that $\tilde{X}\rightarrow X$ is exactly the unramified part of a ramified double covering $\tilde{X}'\rightarrow X'$.
-If we restrict the monodromy around the punctures (removed ramification points) to some $G$-conjugacy classes in $G.\sigma$, or equivalently $\sigma$-conjugacy classes of $G$, denoted by $(C_j)_j$, then the character variety can be written as
+Our most important examples of such character varieties are the $\GL_n\rtimes\lb\sigma\rb~$-character varieties associated to a double covering $\tilde{X}\rightarrow X$, where $\sigma$ is an order 2 outer automorphism of $\GL_n$.
+These are character varieties that are unitary in the global sense.
+Suppose that $\tilde{X}\rightarrow X$ is exactly the unbranched part of a branched double covering $\tilde{X}'\rightarrow X'$ of compact Riemann surfaces.
+If we restrict the monodromy around the punctures (removed ramification points) to some $\GL_n$-conjugacy classes in the connected component $\GL_n\sigma$ denoted by $(C_j)_j$, then we obtain the character variety $\Ch_{\Gamma,\mathcal{C}}(X,G)$ as defined in \S \ref{mathbfssigma}.
+It can be written as

-where $g$ is the genus of $X$.
-We are primarily interested in unramified coverings, but let us remark that \begin{quote} \emph{If all of the conjugacy classes $C_j$ are the conjugacy class of $\sigma$ (in which case $C_j$ is isomorphic to the symmetric space), this variety can be regarded as the $\GL_n(\mathbb{C})\rtimes\lb\sigma\rb$-character variety associated to the ramified covering $\tilde{X}'/X'$, i.e. it parametrises Galois invariant flat connections on $\tilde{X}'$.} \end{quote}

-Still in the setting of double covering, by studying the centralisers of irreducible subgroups of $\GL_n(\mathbb{C})\rtimes\lb\sigma\rb$, we find a similar result of \cite[\S 4.1]{Ze} and \cite[Proposition 4.5]{Ra}, which asserts \begin{Prop} If $(\mathcal{E},\nabla),\Phi_{\ast})$ is a stable $\Gamma$-invariant flat connection on $\tilde{X}$, then its underlying flat connection $(\mathcal{E},\nabla)$ is semi-simple with pairwise non-isomorphic factors.
-The isomorphisms $\Phi_{\ast}$ respect the decomposition into simple factors and make each simple factor a $\Gamma$-invariant flat connection. \end{Prop} For the proof, see Proposition \ref{irrsbgpGLsigma}, Proposition \ref{resofirrProp}, Remark \ref{resofirrRem} and Remark \ref{ULflatconn}.